roman-kiselenko/blog/content/blog/development-on-mac-with-utm/development-on-mac-with-lima.md

 No changes in Hardware:

 {% image "./3.jpeg", "", [900] %}

+Use `8GB` disk, we dont need it and will remove it later.

 In Summary name the VM and check `Open VM Settings`: